ashishkrb7/How-to-Add-JWT-Authentication-in-FastAPI/README.md

 - `app`: Contains the main FastAPI application, models, schemas, and utility functions.
 - `main.py`: The main entry point for the FastAPI application.
 - `deps.py`: Contains the dependency function for retrieving the currently logged-in user from the access token.
-- `replit.py`: Simulates a key-value database for storing user information.
+- `database.py`: Contains the functions to do basic database operation in SQLite.
 - `utils.py`: Contains utility functions for hashing passwords and generating JWT tokens.